- Before Creating Your Bidtable

 - Importing BidTable Data

 - Organizing Data into Baskets

 - Mapping BidTable as Requested Information

 - Editing a BidTable Template

-BidTables allow a buyer to quickly solicit and evaluate projects with multiple bid items.
-The module also allows the ability to organize items into baskets, analyze price spread among vendors, and quickly generate order lists.
-(To learn more about whether BidTables, see What is a BidTable and when should I use one?)
+BidTables allow a Buyer to quickly solicit and evaluate projects with multiple bid items.
+The module also allows the ability to organize items into Baskets, analyze price spread among Vendors, and quickly generate order lists.
+(Unsure if you a BidTable is applicable to your project?
+Check out, What is a BidTable and when should I use one?)

-In order to use the functionality of a BidTable, you must first create the Excel template that vendors will use to enter their responses into.
-This template should be created before the project goes 'live' - in other words, prior to listing the project.
+In order to use the functionality of a BidTable, you must first create the Excel template that Vendors will use to enter their responses into.
+This template should be created prior to listing the project.

 To create a BidTable, click on the Create button under the BidTables section.